mjremijan/ferris-magic-number/README.md

 # Ferris Magic Number

-I wrote ferris-magic-number becuase I needed to know what version of Java was used to compile all of the `.class` files in a directory.
+I wrote ferris-magic-number because I needed to know what version of Java was used to compile all of the `.class` files in a directory.

 Update `Main.java` to point to a directory on your file system that contains a bunch of `.class` files.
 When executed, the application will walk the entire directory tree and determine the Java version used to compile every `.class` file it encounters.
 The application then